CurtisNewbie/auth-service/README.md

 - [common-module v2.2.0](https://github.com/CurtisNewbie/common-module/tree/v2.2.0)

 ## Updates

+- Since v1.1.6, `goauth` is required for path level authorization and resource management.
+Roles are no longer hard-coded, instead, role_no specify the role that the user has, and that role can be bound with 1..* resources, depending on what the role is allowed to access.
+The role and resource management is handled by `goauth` service.

 - Since release V1.1.4.5, LocalDateTime / Date are serialized and deserialized in the form of epoch time (milliseconds), this is not backward compatible, some MQ messages may also be affected as well.